z9er/CyberpunkTHING/resources/documents/abilities feedback.md

 When effect is active, they are immune to fire attacks, deal fire damage and burn player on touch (offensive and defensive)
 ```
-looks cool, relatively intuitive. because it confers an immunity i would be wary of making this very widespread, i think you had like one particular miniboss type dude in mind
+looks cool, relatively intuitive. because it confers an immunity i would be wary of making this very widespread, i think you had like one particular miniboss type dude in mind. id still add a slider for damage tho :)

 ```
 Cyber Enemies: